troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Local Caching of Formatted Data
 -------------------------------

+This is an experimental feature.
+That means the options may change or be removed in future releases and the generated output has not been rigorously tested.

 Local caching of formatted programme data can be enabled.
 This will cache xmltv output to a local server such as to Redis.
 The sqlite database (containing details of downloaded data)